david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Audio_Analytics_Tutorial.md

 export MODELS_PATH=~/gva/models
 ```

 The included DL Streamer scripts use $MODELS_PATH as both a download target and to use models for inference.
-You'll want to download at least one face video and one mixed vehicle, pedestrian, and bicycle video.
+You'll need to download at least one face video and one mixed vehicle, pedestrian, and bicycle video.
 Any source is fine, but [Pexels](https://videos.pexels.com) is suggested.

 Now run the following two sample tutorials.